waynodiablo/Oystercard/fizzbuzz/fizzbuzz.md

   end
 end
 ```
-Discuss this code with your partner.
+Discuss this code with your pair partner.
 What does each line mean?
 Read the [RSpec pill :pill:](../pills/rspec.md) and ensure you understand exactly what is going on.

 ## Running the first test
 ```
 $ rspec
 ```
 RSpec should now report that you have one failing test.
 If not, carefully check you have correctly followed the steps.
-If you need further help, then please ask an [Alumni Helper](https://github.com/makersacademy/course/blob/master/toc.md#resources).
+If you need further help, please ask an [Alumni Helper](https://github.com/makersacademy/course/blob/master/toc.md#resources).

 Discuss the RSpec output with your partner.
 What does it mean?
 How would you use this output to drive the next step in the process?